moby/moby/docs/sources/reference/commandline/cli.md

 is unlikely to be merged into the main kernel.
 These are also known to cause some serious kernel crashes.
 However, `aufs` is also the only storage driver that allows containers to share executable and shared library memory, so is a useful choice when running thousands of containers with the same program or libraries.
-AUFS driver can be configured with `--storage-opt` flags.
+The AUFS driver can be configured with `--storage-opt` flags.
 Refer to [AUFS storage driver options](#aufs-storage-driver-options) below for a way to customize this setup.